reframe-hpc/reframe/docs/tutorial.rst

 Variables can be set from the command-line using the :option:`-S` option as ``-S var=value``:

 .. code-block:: bash
+   :caption: Run in the single-node container.

    reframe -C config/baseline_environs.py -c stream/stream_variables.py -S num_threads=2 -r

 We will not list the command output here, but you could verify that the variable was set by inspecting the generated run script:

 .. code-block:: bash
+   :caption: Run in the single-node container.

    cat output/tutorialsys/default/clang-14.0.0/stream_test/rfm_job.sh